doraniccole/reading-notes/301-readingnotes/SMACSS_Responsive_Web_Design.md

 ## Responsive Web Design
 - Responsive web design is the practice of building a website suitable to work on every device and every screen size
 - coined and developed by Ethan Marcotte
-- refer to his book (https://abookapart.com/products/responsive-web-design)[Responsive Web Design]
+- refer to his book [Responsive Web Design](https://abookapart.com/products/responsive-web-design)

 ### Responsive vs. Adaptive vs. Mobile
 - Responsive means to react quickly and positively to any change